 Kosovo's general election poses headaches for the winner

-There is the thorny issue of the border demarcation deal with Montenegro that brought down the previous government; the continuation of fraught talks with Serbia, which denies Kosovo's existence as a state; and potential war crimes trials of some senior political leaders.
-Nineteen political parties, five coalitions and two citizens' initiatives, all promising to break the isolation and secure growth, have nominated candidates.
+In this May 27, 2017 photo, Ramush Haradinaj, prime minister candidate from the PAN coalition , speaks during an election campaign in the village of Bela Cerka.
+Kosovars go to the polls on Sunday, June 11, 2017 to choose the new 120-seat parliament that will have to deal with the thorny issue of the border demarcation deal with Montenegro that brought down the previous government, continuation of fraught talks with Serbia that denies Kosovo's existence as a state and potential war crimes trials of some of its most senior political leaders.

 Discussions